chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 <img src="images/Number%20of%20Rides%20Per%20Day%20for%20each%20User%20Type.png" width="500" height="500"> <img src="images/Average%20Duration%20of%20Rides%20Per%20Day%20for%20each%20User%20Type.png" width="500" height="500">

-I found that the members were using the bikes a lot more on the
+I found that members were generally using the bikes significantly more on weekdays than on weekends as shown by the greater number of rides in the chart.
+However, the reverse is true for casual users as the number of rides was greater on the weekends.
+At the same time, the average duration of each casual user's ride (approximately 3,500 seconds or 58 minutes) was significantly longer than each member's ride (approximately 980 seconds or 16 minutes) across all 7 days.

 <br/>
 <br/>